 Break the eggs into a bowl and whisk them with a wire whisk or a stick blender.
 When you cook eggs outside of the shell, whipped eggs reheat better than whole eggs.

 Undercooking them leaves some moisture in the eggs and keeps them from drying out in the refrigerator or while reheating.

 Mix the eggs with sautéed vegetables or cooked meats.
-Pour the mixture into a baking dish and bake the eggs at 350 degrees until the edges firm up but the center is slightly soft.
+Pour the mixture into a baking dish and bake the eggs at 350 degrees Fahrenheit until the edges firm up but the center is slightly soft.

 Boil the eggs in a pot until they are to your desired level of doneness if you prefer not to whip them.
-Boil them for up to up to 5 minutes for a soft-boiled egg and up to 15 minutes for a hard-boiled egg.
+Boil them for up to up to five minutes for a soft-boiled egg and up to 15 minutes for a hard-boiled egg.

 Cooking for Eating Cold